NotPiKei/DebXperience/README.md

 The look is mostly there to replicate the windows or kde taskbar.

+Future additions:
+- Flatpak installed
+- Some kind of theme
+- A second desktop environment

 I don't really know what else to include in this repository or this readme.
 Any assistance is appreciated.